joswarmer/openmodeling-website/docu-content/010_Books/010_Overview/+page.md

 # Books

-I have written a number of books varous modeling subjects.
+Jos Warmer has written a number of books on various modeling subjects.
 A description of these books is shown below.

-# More